 Automation of a lot of SCM processes in the hotel industry is possible now and a lot of hotel industry information systems have tailor-made solutions to streamline supply chain processes.

 That too tailor-made for the hotel industry.

 Automation would become even more crucial after the COVID-19 pandemic slowdown when all industries look to save costs in the long run.
 Automation would help companies achieve a competitive advantage in logistics and supply chain management.
 While a lot of industries and manufacturing firms are already well into the game, it’s time for the hotel industry to do some catch-up quickly.
 After all, the hospitality industry has been affected greatly by the pandemic.

 Have an established strategy

 - Do you know what are the requirements of your hotel for the next year?

 - How many blankets would be required to be replaced?

 - What about the cutleries?

-- How much perishable goods would be required based on occupancy forecast?
+- How many perishable goods would be required based on the occupancy forecast?

 - What is inflation like and will the prices change in the future for the products?